 Another one also using paper plates is this cool movable Chinese dragon paper plate made by Kate at Crafts on Sea.
 This does involve a bit of concertina style folding and sticking but the end result looks great.

 Make a cute looking Chinese dragon with Maria from Suburban Mum.
 Maria has used card, glue, googly eyes and lots of sparkle to create her dragon.

 Lastly, Angela from The Inspiration Edit has shown us how to make some lovely dragon masks.
 She has even made some templates to print out — a brilliant Chinese New Year craft for toddlers and pre-schoolers.

 Fai Chun craft ideas

 The lovely Nita from Mummy Wishes has put together 3 DIY Fai Chun ideas for Chinese New Year.
 These can be downloaded as printables.
 Fai Chun’s or Spring Couplets are red pieces of rectangular piece paper with auspicious phrases written on them usually in red or black ink and can range from two to four words.
 Red has always represented good luck in Chinese culture and according to legend, is suppose to scare away the monster (Nian) who visits on New Years Eve.
 Therefore, Fai Chun’s are usually stuck on doors and around the house.

-Jane from Hodge Podge Days has made an easy Chinese drum.
+Ease into the Chinese New Year crafts with this colouring sheet for Year of the Ox printable from Jane at Hodge Podge Days.
+In her archives you’ll also find this paper plate craft: an easy Chinese drum.
 Chinese drums are small drums with two pellets or beads on the sides.
 You twist the long stick and the beads swing forward and back, rhythmically tapping the drum.
 They’re quite easy to play once you’ve got the hang of it and they’re really run instruments for kids to play too.